nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * You may refer to [`pay` command](#receiving-payment-from-a-student-pay), [`owe` command](#recording-unpaid-tuition-fee-of-a-student-owe) and [`settle` command](#settling-outstanding-fees-from-students-settle)
 for convenient ways to update the paid amount and owed amount.
 * **ADDRESS** can be used to record the location of tuition sessions.
-For example, you might enter the tutee's address if the tuition takes place at their home, or use "My Place" or your own address if the sessions are held at your location.
+For example, you might enter the student's address if the tuition takes place at their home, or use "My Place" or your own address if the sessions are held at your location.
 </box>

 <div style="page-break-after: always;"></div>